simplewebrtc/SimpleWebRTC/README.md

 - when sharing screen, once for each peer

 - `peer` - the object representing the peer and underlying peer connection

+`'channelMessage', peer, channelLabel, {messageType, payload}` - emitted when a broadcast message to all peers is received via dataChannel by using the method sendDirectlyToAll().

 `'stunservers', [...args]` - emitted when the signaling connection emits the same event